-14.7 Modbus Drivers
+14.6 Modbus Drivers

-The RTU32N PLC runtime supports function for several types of Modbus protocols:
+The RTU32M PLC runtime supports function for several types of Modbus protocols:

-- ModbusRTU Master and Slave
+- Modbus RTU Master and Slave

-- ModbusASCII Slave
+- Modbus ASCII Slave

-- ModbusTCP Client and Server
+- Modbus TCP Client and Server

-The drivers are setup using the Fieldbus Configurator in WorkSuite.
-Refer to WorkSuite training and programming examples.
-You will find support for ModbusUDP, and Function Block managed Modbus drivers in the WorkSuite help.
+The drivers are setup using the Fieldbus Configurator in WorkSuite®.
+Refer to WorkSuite® training and programming examples.
+You will find support for Modbus UDP, and Function Block managed Modbus drivers in the WorkSuite® help.

-14.7.1 ModbusRTU Master
+14.6.1 Modbus RTU Master

-The RTU32N supports several Master/Client drivers.
+The RTU32M supports several Master/Client drivers.
 You can in fact setup as many Master drivers as you have COM ports available.
 The Modbus Master/Client is setup using the Fieldbus Configurator.
-See the WorkSuite help for details.
+See the WorkSuite® help for details.

-14.7.2 ModbusRTU Slave
+14.6.2 Modbus RTU Slave

-The RTU32N supports one or more Slave/Server drivers.
-You must add a MBSLAVERTU function block in the program logic to define the Modbus Slave address and port settings.
+The RTU32M supports only one Slave/Server driver.
+You must add a MBSLAVERTU function block in the program logic for the Serial Modbus Slave driver (MBSLAVERTUEX function is used if more than one slave/server is required - it allows separation of the slave/server addresses using their 'Server Id').
+The MBSLAVERTU function defines the Modbus Slave address and port settings.
 You can find the function block in the "Advanced" function block folder.
 All variable assignments, addressing etc. are done in the Fieldbus Configurator.
-See WorkSuite for details.
-When more than one Slave/Server is required - use the MBSLAVERTUEX function block to include the relevant server ID (defined in the Fieldbus port settings).
+See WorkSuite® for details.

-14.8 IEC60870-5-101/103/104 Drivers
+14.7 IEC60870-5-101/103/104 Drivers

-The Utility protocols IEC60870-5-101, 103 and -104 are implemented as a basic link driver in the RTU32N.
+The Utility protocols IEC60870-5-101, 103 and -104 are implemented as a basic link driver in the RTU32M.
 The application layer which includes all the specific handling of request and events communication is managed in the RTU application program.
-A range of WorkSuite functions and example are provided for the different protocol functions and ASDU handling.
+A range of WorkSuite® functions and example are provided for the different protocol functions and ASDU handling.

-WorkSuite include drivers for:
+WorkSuite® include drivers for: